Muskan7029/c-project/README.md

-this is my first project in this project I have built a simple todo listwhich track the work to be done and oncr the work is done the user can simply marks his works as done.
+This is my first project in this project I have built a simple todo listwhich track the work to be done and oncr the work is done the user can simply marks his works as done.
+I have used C++ Programming for this Project.